 where \(N\) is the extent in pixels in both the \(x\) and \(y\) direction of the \(N \times N\) image, and \(k_x(j)\) and \(k_y(j)\) are the distance of the \(j^{th}\) Fourier component from the origin in the \(k_{x}\) and \(k_{y}\) directions, respectively.
 As described above, \(-x_{z}\) and \(-y_{z}\) are the difference in particle position between frame \(z\) and frame \(1\) in the \(x\) and \(y\) directions, respectively.
 The Fourier transform of a sum is equal to the sum of Fourier transforms.
-Consequently, the sum of the \(j^{th}\) Fourier components from all of the shifted frames of a movie with \(Z\) frames is given by \(\sum_{z=1}^{Z}F_{jz}S_{jz}\).
+Consequently, the \(j^{th}\) Fourier component from the sum of the shifted frames of a movie with \(Z\) frames is given by \(\sum_{z=1}^{Z}F_{jz}S_{jz}\).
 The unnormalized correlation between two Fourier transforms, \(F_{1}\) and \(F_{2}\), is given by \(F_{1} \cdot F^{*}_{2}\) where \(*\) denotes the complex conjugate.
 For the correlation between the sum image and the individual frame, these values must be summed for the \(J\) Fourier components in a resolution band \(\vec{k}(j) \in [\vec{r}_{min},\vec{r}_{max}]\).
-It is only necessary to consider two times the real part of the expression for the correlation, because the Fourier transforms of real functions, such as images, are Hermitian, so that for every term in the correlation \((a_{1}+b_{1}i)(a_{2}-b_{2}i)=a_{1}a_{2}+b_{1}b_{2}+(a_{2}b_{1}-a_{1}b_{2})i\) there is a corresponding term \((a_{1}-b_{1}i)(a_{2}+b_{2}i)=a_{1}a_{2}+b_{1}b_{2}-(a_{2}b_{1}-a_{1}b_{2})i\) and adding these two terms removes the imaginary part of function.
+It is only necessary to consider two times the real part of the expression for the correlation, because the Fourier transforms of real functions, such as images, are Hermitian, so that for every term in the correlation \((a_{1}+b_{1}i)(a_{2}-b_{2}i)=a_{1}a_{2}+b_{1}b_{2}+(a_{2}b_{1}-a_{1}b_{2})i\) there is a corresponding term \((a_{1}-b_{1}i)(a_{2}+b_{2}i)=a_{1}a_{2}+b_{1}b_{2}-(a_{2}b_{1}-a_{1}b_{2})i\) and adding these two terms removes their imaginary parts.
 In an objective function, the factor of 2 may be neglected without changing the position of the optimum, and the negative of the function can be used in order to interface with pre-existing optimization algorithms, which typically seek to minimize functions.
 Consequently, we can propose an objective function, \(O(\Theta)\), that meets the criterion described above: